41y08h/fquery/README.md

 ### Usage

-To use mutations, you need a mutation function which will receive a variable parameter when you'll call the `mutate` function.
-Here in the example it's `text` parameter that we're using as a variable that the mutation function will receive.
-Like queries, to use mutations you'll also need extend the widget using `HookWidget` or `StatefulHookWidget` (for stateful widgets).
+To use mutations, you need a mutation function that will receive a variable parameter when you call the `mutate` function.
+Here in the example, it's the `text` parameter that we're using as a variable that the mutation function will receive.
+Like queries, to use mutations you'll also need to extend the widget using `HookWidget` or `StatefulHookWidget` (for stateful widgets).

 The `useMutation` hook takes 4 type arguments -

 - `TData` - type of data that'll be returned from the mutation function.
 - `TError` - type of error that'll be thrown when the mutation fails.
-- `TVariables` - type of the variable that your mutation function wil receive.
+- `TVariables` - type of the variable that your mutation function will receive.
-- `TContext` - type of the context object that you'll pass around in mutation callbacks.
-It has been illustrated in the example how `onMutate` returns original list of todos to revert back when the mutation fails.
+- `TContext` - type of the context object you'll pass around in mutation callbacks.
+It has been illustrated in the example how `onMutate` returns the original list of todos to revert when the mutation fails.

 You can also pass callback functions like `onSuccess` or `onError` -

 - `onMutate` - this callback will be called before the mutation is executed and is passed with the same variables the mutation function would receive.
 - `onSuccess` - this callback will be called if the mutation was successful and receives the result of the mutation as an argument (in addition to the passed variables in the mutation function).
-- `onError` - this callback will be called if the mutation wassn't successful and receives the error of as an argument (in addition to the passed variables in the mutation function).
+- `onError` - this callback will be called if the mutation wasn't successful and receives the error as an argument (in addition to the passed variables in the mutation function).
-- `onSettled` - this callback will be called after the mutation has been executed and will receive both the result (if successful) and error(if unsuccessful), in case of success, error will be null and vice-versa.
+- `onSettled` - this callback will be called after the mutation has been executed and will receive both the result (if successful) and error(if unsuccessful), in case of success the error will be null and vice-versa.

-The `useMutation` hook will return [UseMutationResult] which has the everything associated with the mutation.
+The `useMutation` hook will return [UseMutationResult] which has everything associated with the mutation.

 ```dart
 final TData? data;